ratesquant/ACQ/README.md

 # Interpolation
 The following functions for interpolation are currently implemented:

-	1. acq_interpolator_create(x, y, method, bounds) - creates interpolator object (returns a handle)
+	1. acq_interpolator_create - creates interpolator object (returns a handle)
-	2. acq_interpolator_eval(interpolator, x) - evaluates interpolation at specified point (first argument is a handle created using acq_interpolator_create function)
+	2. acq_interpolator_eval - evaluates interpolation at specified point
-	3. acq_interpolation(xi, x, y, method, bounds) - creates interpolator and computes interpolation at specified point
+	3. acq_interpolation - evaluates interpolation at specified point(in-situ without constructing interpolator object)

 Interpolaton method is specified using method argument.
 The argument is optional, linear interpolation is used by default.
 Currently implemented methods are